 Cresset software is underpinned by patented methods to deliver exceptional, novel, insightful and inspiring results.
 Our robust scientific methods use 3D molecular electrostatics and shape to shed light on the properties and behaviors of chemical structures and, crucially, to understand the key interactions which underpin biological activity.

-Cresset Discovery Services provides outstanding contract research services for molecule discovery and optimization.
+Cresset Discovery provides outstanding consultancy for molecule discovery and optimization.
 We work with passion, accountability and scientific rigor whether engaged on a long term collaboration or a short focused project to address a specific issue, helping you to make the molecules that matter.

 Andy formed Cresset in 2002.
 His ground-breaking research on comparing molecules in terms of their electrostatic potentials formed the scientific foundation of the company and has continued to underpin Cresset’s technical development.
 Andy’s work revolved around developing and improving the XED force field.
 The ideas behind this force field were originally introduced by Hunter and Sanders, JACS 1989, to model aromatic-aromatic interactions, and were extended into a full general-purpose force field by Andy (JCAMD, 1994).
 The XED model was developed with a special focus on accurate molecular electrostatics, including anisotropic charges on atoms and polarizability.
 It was the first major effort to move beyond the atom-centered charge model and did so not by placing explicit multipoles on atoms but by placing additional monopoles around them.
 This allowed it to correctly predict aromatic-aromatic stacking geometries and energies, hydrogen bonding and anomeric effects and the intermolecular interactions of small molecules, water and proteins.